Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: State of the Art

 \section{State of the Art}

-The control strategies for soft continuum robots can be divided into model-driven and data-driven approaches~\cite{dellasantina_modelbased_2023}.
-As certain data-driven methods also employ a model (learned from data), this classification was selected over the separation into model-based and model-free approaches.
+The control strategies for soft continuum robots can be divided into physics-model-based and data-driven approaches~\cite{dellasantina_modelbased_2023}.
 Recently, an additional class of hybrid control strategies has emerged, combining physics models with machine-learning approaches, for example, in \acp{pinn}~\cite{falotico_learning_2025}.
-A secondary criterion for classification is the consideration of the robot's dynamics for control.
+A secondary criterion for classification is the consideration of the robot's dynamics.
 This is given in control strategies using dynamic models, but not for kinematic-based methods~\cite{grube_comparison_2022}.

 For many applications, the controlled states cannot be measured directly.
 Hence, the state has to be estimated from available measurements to enable closed-loop control.
-In the past, model-based and data-based methods have been used for this task, too.
+In the past, physics-model-based and data-driven methods have been used for this task, too.
 While this work is mainly focused on the control of \acp{scr}, we also propose a new model and state estimation method, which are utilized in the control approach.
 This is why we first briefly summarize the state of the art for \ac{scr} modeling (\sect{sec_sota_modelling}) and state estimation (\sect{sec_sota_state_est}) before continuing to physics-model-based, data-driven and hybrid control (\sect{sec_model_based_control_sota} -- \sect{sec_hybrid_approaches_for_control}).
-In each of these sections, contributions \wrt the state-the-art methods are emphasized and finally summarized in \sect{sec_contributions}.
+In each of these sections, contributions \wrt the state-of-the-art methods are emphasized and finally summarized in \sect{sec_contributions}.